 The little Mozart corner

 Finally, you can inspire your kids to love music and even take up an instrument by creating a small music cove where they can keep their instrument, discover new tunes, and try out new and exciting genres.
 Don’t just limit them to classical music, but let them experiment with all kinds of genres.
 Who knows, maybe a little Mozart or a new Freddie Mercury is just waiting to break free.

 Decorating a kids’ bedroom is a fun and rewarding project that takes a little time, effort, and creativity to come to life.
 Be sure to use these ideas to make all of your children’s dreams come true.

 Thanks you Catherine, for this wonderful Guest Post!

 Catherine is a passionate home design consultant from Melbourne.
 She loves making homes beautiful and buildings sustainable.
-She also like sharing her advice and knowledge with people.
-That is why she is also a regular contributor to the Smoothdecorator blog.
+She also like sharing her advice and knowledge with people and is a contributor of Smoothdecorator blog.
 Besides all this, she loves reading and enjoys a superhero movie from time to time.

 Connect with Catherine at: